HakonHarnes/img-clip.nvim/README.md

 | `relative_to_current_file` | `Boolean` | `false`               | Make `dir_path` relative to current file rather than the cwd.                        |
 | `template`                 | `String`  | `"$FILE_PATH"`        | Default template.                                                                    |

-You can configure the options either as static values (e.g. "assets"), or dynamically generate them using functions.
-For example, if you want to set `dir_path` to match the name of the currently opened file, you can achieve this through:
+The options can be configured as either static values (e.g. "assets"), or by dynamically generating them through functions.
+For example, to set the `dir_path` to match the name of the currently opened file:

 ```lua
 dir_path = function()